Sweet Tooth

 Fat Cat Creamery

-This is one of the city’s most popular ice cream spots, and it’s clear why: Fat Cat’s menu is stacked with special flavors you can’t find anywhere else.
-Take the milk chocolate stout, crafted from milk chocolate ice cream and Independence Brewing Co.’s Convict Hill oatmeal stout.
-Although there is only one brick-and-mortar location open, this ice cream can be found across Houston at places like Catalina Coffee, Saint Arnold Brewery, and Crust Pizza in The Woodlands.
+Fat Cat is stacked with flavors you can’t find anywhere else: milk chocolate stout, crafted from milk chocolate ice cream and Independence Brewing Co.’s Convict Hill oatmeal stout, and the Amaya Coffee & Cream made with Amaya seasonal cold brew.
+There’s only one brick-and-mortar location in Houston, plus a shop at Hobby Airport (near Gate C27).
+Still, dedicated fans can also find scoops in establishments across Houston, including Catalina Coffee, Saint Arnold Brewery, and Crust Pizza in The Woodlands.

 Flower and Cream